cdevroe/cypress-microblog/readme.md

 2021.3.0 - December 10, 2021

+- Fix: Archive page fix submitted by Manton PR #13.
+- New: Added files to prepare Cypress to be a Micro.blog plugin submitted by Manton PR #14.

+2021.3.0 - December 10, 2021

 - New: Added support for additional social icons Facebook, Flickr, Mastodon, TikTok, YouTube.
 - New: Added an example-config.json file to show how to edit these.